-- 30. The internal audit activity will maintain a Quality Assurance and Improvement Programme that covers all aspects of the internal audit activity.
+- 31. The internal audit activity will maintain a Quality Assurance and Improvement Programme that covers all aspects of the internal audit activity.
 The programme will include an evaluation of the internal audit activity's conformance with the Public Sector Internal Audit standards, encompassing all mandatory elements of the IPPF, including an evaluation of whether internal auditors apply the Code of Ethics.
-The programme also assesses the efficiency of the internal audit activity and identifies opportunities for improvement. - 31.
-The Audit Manager will communicate to senior management and Audit Committee on the internal audit activity's quality assurance and improvement programme, including results of ongoing internal and external assessments conducted at least every five years. - 32.
+The programme also assesses the efficiency of the internal audit activity and identifies opportunities for improvement. - 32.
+The Audit Manager is responsible upholding the Audit Charter, for ongoing assurance to senior management and Audit Committee on conformance with the Code of Ethics and the Standards, and for reporting audit performance, critical findings and trends in respect of the audit plan. - 33.
+The Audit Manager will communicate to senior management and Audit Committee on the internal audit activity's quality assurance and improvement programme, comprising including the results of: - ongoing internal quality assurance reviews, - annual assessments against the Local Government Application Note, - and external assessments conducted at least every five years. - 34.
 Action taken to ensure that the Quality Assurance and Improvement Programme is effective is set out in Appendix E.